evidence-dev/duckdb_gsheets/docs/pages/index.md

 -- Read a spreadsheet with no header row
 SELECT * FROM read_gsheet('11QdEasMWbETbFVxry-SsD8jVcdYIT1zBQszcF84MdE8', headers=false);

+-- Read all values in as varchar, skipping type inference SELECT * FROM read_gsheet('11QdEasMWbETbFVxry-SsD8jVcdYIT1zBQszcF84MdE8', all_varchar=true);

 -- Read a sheet other than the first sheet using the sheet name SELECT * FROM read_gsheet('11QdEasMWbETbFVxry-SsD8jVcdYIT1zBQszcF84MdE8', sheet='Sheet2');